-Over 500 people packed into the Lyric Theatre, Shaftesbury avenue, to enjoy a comedy show that only comes around once in a lifetime.
+Over 500 people packed into the Lyric Theatre, Shaftesbury avenue, to enjoy a Comedy Benefit Night show that only comes around once in a lifetime.
 There seemed more stars than the night sky.
 All giving their time free to support their colleague Jim Tavare who had been through an horrendous car accident and now faced with medical bills which would make even Lord Sugar shiver.

 The show opened with a recorded message from Jim welcoming everyone and introducing Arthur Smith who compered the first half with typical approach of attack and self-deprecation, grabbing his audience immediately in an atmosphere full of positive comedic anticipation, which one would like to bottle and take home.
 Zoe Lyons opened showing a warmth that endeared the audience to her with often physically acted out material.
 Milton Jones followed in his usual bright shirt which screams at you alongside his wonderfully crafted, subtle one liners.